Senate condemns denial of US visa to Haideri

 -

-Senate condemns denial of US visa to HaideriBy Mumtaz AlviFebruary 14, 2017Print : Top Story
+Senate condemns denial of US visa to HaideriBy Mumtaz AlviFebruary 15, 2017Print : Islamabad

 Upper House proactive in enacting laws on important issues

-ISLAMABAD: The Senate on Monday unanimously adopted two motions for referral to a joint sitting of parliament i.e. the bill for prevention of and protection of Pakistani citizens and all other persons from all acts of torture, custodial death and custodial rape and the bill for protection of rights, provision of facilities and rehabilitation of u-attended orphan children.
+The Senate on Monday unanimously adopted two motions for referral to a joint sitting of Parliament the bill for prevention of and protection of Pakistani citizens and all other persons from all acts of torture, custodial death and custodial rape and the bill for protection of rights, provision of facilities and rehabilitation of un-attended orphan children.

 These bills were adopted by the Senate and sent to the National Assembly (NA) which did not pass them within 90 days.
 The first bill was moved by the PPP Senator Farhatullah Babar and the second by Senator Karim Khawaja of the same party, as the Senate met for its 259th session.

-A senator told The News that neither the Ministry of Foreign Affairs nor the US Embassy had contacted the chairman Senate or the Senate Secretariat on this matter.
+A senator told The News that neither the Ministry of Foreign Affairs nor the US Embassy had contacted Chairman Senate or the Senate Secretariat on this matter.

 Complaints filed with mala fide intent are punishable with imprisonment up to one year or with fine of up to Rs1 million.
 The existing provisions in the PPC neither define "torture" nor deem it a criminal offence and it is necessary to adopt domestic legislation, he said.